Murder of the family of Robert Einstein: Investigation

 In 2007, German authorities started an investigation into the events and interviewed Lorenza Mazzetti.
 Originally it was thought that the main instigator was still alive and living in Rhineland-Palatinate.
 In 2011 the case was the subject of an episode of Aktenzeichen XY… ungelöst, a German TV crime program, which aimed to find surviving eyewitnesses, especially the young German soldier who had refused to participate in the events.
 However, this effort was unsuccessful.
 Mazzetti visited Germany during the investigation and was convinced that she identified the main perpetrator of the crime after seeing a photo of him.
 The suspected perpetrator, known to the Simon Wiesenthal Center, is also suspected to have participated in a massacre of 184 civilians in Padule di Fucecchio on August 23, 1944 and lived in Kaufbeuren, Bavaria.
 A court in Rome passed a life sentence in absentia on the former soldier for this massacre, but Germany did not extradite him.
 The German authorities in Kempten, Bavaria, later also declared him unfit to stand trial.

 Documentary

-The Mazzetti sisters, now passed away, were the subject of a 2016 German documentary by the Bayerischer Rundfunk, titled Einsteins Nichten (Einstein's Nieces).
+The Mazzetti sisters, now dead, were the subject of a 2016 German documentary by the Bayerischer Rundfunk, titled Einsteins Nichten (Einstein's Nieces).
 As part of this documentary the sisters returned to the crime scene for the first time since the events.